 For a device to utilize Android for Work(AfW)-based features and configurations, the OEMs(Original Equipment Manufacturers) must provide support for the same on the devices.
 If AfW support is not provided for a specific device model by the OEMs, they cannot support Android for Work and hence, features requiring the device to be provisioned as Profile Owner/Device Owner cannot be pushed to the device.
 Some of the devices supporting Android for Work are listed in these links - link #1, link #2 and link #3.

 If there is an app update available, ME MDM app is silently updated in Non-Samsung devices running 6.0 or later versions, provisioned as Device Owner and all Samsung devices.
 For other devices, a notification stating the same is displayed in the managed device and the user has to manually update the app.
+App updates are usually made available when there is a build update for MDM On-Premises or on a monthly basis(approx.) in case of MDM Cloud.

 To avoid using invites, you can prefer Self Enrollment, where the users enroll the devices themselves and Admin enrollment.
 Admin enrollment as the name suggests, is a type of enrollment where the enrollment process is carried out by the Admin.
 The other advantage with Admin enrollment, is that the process is automated, requiring minimum user intervention and/or admin action.
 MDM supports the following types of Admin enrollment for Android: